Who am I?

 I completed my Masters in Speech Pathology (with distinction), through Wits University.
 My research examined how to use apps effectively to support evidence based practice.

 You can read my published research over here

 I began my career in a hospital setting where I practised a speech-language therapist and audiologist.
 I then worked in a number of remedial school settings before deciding to venture into full time private practice.
-I now work in a mainstream private school, and run a practice from my home/office.
+I now work in a mainstream private school, and run a practice from the school.

 I hope that you will find some information on this site that you will be able to use and share with others.
 I also hope that I am able to assist you in answering questions that you may have.

 Language therapy may involve using games, play, and direct teaching with children.